DMPRO-Gruppe-B/Effect-Box-Docs/README.md

 # Effect-Box

 ## Introduction
-Effect-Box is an audio effect device that takes an audio input, modifies it by applying effects and plays the modified audio on a DAC.
+The Effect-Box is an audio effect device that takes an audio input, modifies it by applying effects and plays the modified audio on a DAC.
 The audio input and output is provided by two 3.5 mm jacks.
 To select the desired audio effects and configure these the PCB is equipped with an LCD screen and buttons.